nkukka/docker-and-microservices-training/handson/day1/docker/lesson1-basics/lesson1.md

 ```
 <p>This is my page</p>
 ```
-Then, we must override the official index page with our own in Dockerfile:
+Then, we must override the official index page within our own in Dockerfile:
 ```
 COPY index.html /usr/share/nginx/html/index.html
 ```